fluxcd/notification-controller/docs/spec/v1beta1/receiver.md

 Note that you have to set the generated token as the GitHub webhook secret value.
 The controller uses the `X-Hub-Signature` HTTP header to verify that the request is legitimate.

+### Gitea receiver

+The Gitea webhook works with the [Github receiver](#github-receiver).
+You can use the same example given for the Github receiver.

 ### GitLab receiver

 ```yaml